Move Over Pineapple! This Pizza Topping Is Even More Controversial

 Advertisement

-If you hate pineapple pizza, you probably hate it because you think the fruit's sweet flavor doesn't belong on a savory dish.
+If you hate pineapple pizza, you probably hate it because you think the fruit's sweet flavour doesn't belong on a savoury dish.
 Or, you might hate it because experiencing that burst of juiciness just isn't pleasant when chewing pizza.
 If you were to swap those pineapple cubes out for strawberry slices, the problems remain, right?

 Naturally, since the photo was tweeted 23 hours ago, it has been retweeted 1,200 times, and so many pizza purists are commenting their outrage and disgust.
 Although it might seem like eating strawberries on pizza isn't all that different from eating pineapple on pizza, even a pineapple pizza lovers are speaking out against the atrocity.